MicrocontrollerApplications/Lab2_InputOutput/README.md

 > **ANSELB** sets the pins digital or analog: "`0"' = digital, not necessarry with given configration\\
 > **OSCCON** sets the oscillator freq.: 0x50 = 4 MHz, 0x30 = 1 MHz.
 The instruction freq. are 1 MHz and 250 kHz respectively\\
 > **<Register>bits.X** TRISBbits.TRISB3 or LATBbits.LATB3 or PORTBbits.RB3 is the direct access to the bit 3 via a struct (see structures in C).

+## Open Debug Watch
+Execute the following to open the debug watch:
+1. click Debug (top of the IDE)
+2. click "New Watch ..." in the just opened submenu
+3. Type LATB (or whatever register you want to watch) into the textfield and click "Okay"
+4. a new tab opened at the bottom of you IDE -> "Variables"
+5. double click on "\<Enter new watch\>" and enter the next (PORTB) register (or variable) you want to watch (i.e. debug)
+6. *DONE* your watch is set up for this lab.